hkopp/hkopp.github.io/_posts/2023-02-02-a-dropper-in-golang.md

 But what does the string `"eb1eb801000000bf010000005eba0d0000000f05b83c000000bf000000000f05e8ddffffff48656c6c6f2c20776f726c64210a"` interpreted as function do?
 Well, it prints `Hello, World!`.
-You can see for yourself by writing it to a file and disassembling it, e.g, with radare or objdump (`objdump -b binary -D -m i386 Opcodes.bin`).
+You can see for yourself by writing it to a file and disassembling it, e.g, with radare or objdump (`objdump -b binary -D -m i386:x86-64 -M intel Opcodes.bin`).

 But why would anyone program such a monster, you may ask?
 Usually programming patterns such as this can be used to load more functionality at run-time (in contrast to having the functionality already baked in at compile-time).